 Dig into the root cause behind your challenges.
 If your customers are constantly repeating themselves, calling in multiple times about the same issue, your tools likely don’t share customer intelligence and help agents problem solve.
-Or, if your revolving door of agents won’t stop spinning, you might have a tech stack that supports dozens of channels, but it doesn’t simplify how your agents use those channels or how you coach on those interactions, creating a cumbersome, painful process for agents to do their jobs.
+Or, if your revolving door of agents won’t stop spinning, you might have a tech stack that supports dozens of channels, but it doesn’t simplify how your agents use those channels or how you coach on those interactions.
+Ultimately, creating a cumbersome, painful process for agents to do their jobs.
 That pain ultimately leads to agent dissatisfaction and burnout.

 The challenges you face are the symptoms of the real, larger problems in your contact center.
 Discover if your tools are perpetuating those larger problems or resolving them.
 Ask yourself and your team questions, like:

 - Can one customer conversation span multiple channels without interruption?